bcgov/ssdtools/paper/paper.md

 # Example of use

-The following code fits the default distributions to the boron example data set from `ssddata` [@ssddata] and prints the goodness of fit table complete with information criteria:
+The following code fits the six default distributions to the boron example data set from `ssddata` [@ssddata] and prints the goodness of fit table complete with information criteria:

 ```r
 # install.packages("ssdtools")